 Celebrations in the Cynon Valley

-More importantly, objects from the Cynon Valley Museum collection highlight that events and activities took place on a local level and creating a sense of morale amongst the post-war communities.
+More importantly, objects from the Cynon Valley Museum collection highlight that events and activities took place on a local level and created a sense of morale amongst the post-war communities in the area.

-Letter correspondence between Hirwaun Welfare Association and Local council / surrounding art groups highlight their plans for the Festival, organising a Festival Week during 29th April – 5th May 1951.
-Descriptions of the Festival include ‘indoor entertainment’ comprising of ‘shows that will meet all tastes of the community i.e. Drama, Choral singing, variety, Nos Lawen or Sut Hwyl.’
-Similarly, there are descriptions of ‘outdoor entertainment’ including ‘soccer matches, rugger matches, children’s sports with bowls and tennis tournaments.’
+Letter correspondence between Hirwaun Welfare Association and the local council / surrounding art groups highlight their plans for the festival, organising a Festival Week during 29th April – 5th May 1951.
+Descriptions of the festival include ‘indoor entertainment’ comprising of ‘shows that will meet all tastes of the community i.e. drama, choral singing, variety, Nos Lawen or Sut Hwyl.’
+Similarly, there are descriptions of ‘outdoor entertainment’ including, ‘soccer matches, rugger matches, children’s sports with bowls and tennis tournaments.’

-The Hirwaun Welfare Association sent many letters to art groups in surrounding areas such as Mardy (Rhondda) Morriston (Swansea) and Resolven Dramatic Society, expressing how their involvement would assist in making ‘a happy and memorable week for Hirwaun.’
-Similarly, the Association contacted people with connections to The B.B.C. and the Rugby League.
+The Hirwaun Welfare Association sent many letters to art groups in surrounding areas such as Maerdy (Rhondda) Morriston (Swansea) and Resolven Dramatic Society, expressing how their involvement would assist in making ‘a happy and memorable week for Hirwaun.’
+Similarly, the Association contacted people with connections to the B.B.C. and the Rugby League.

-Interestingly, the museum collection also contains a small collection of paper dresses, it is possible that these dresses were worn by children for one of the shows described in the program.
-For example, a show on Thursday 21st June 1951, featured dancing in a segment called ‘The Fairy Glen’ featuring the Aberaman Infants.
+Interestingly, the museum collection also contains a small collection of paper dresses; it is possible that these dresses were worn by children for one of the shows described in the program.
+For example, a show on Thursday 21st June 1951 featured dancing in a segment called ‘The Fairy Glen’ with the Aberaman Infants as the performers.

 Similarly, the Rhondda Music Week was held between 4th – 9th June to celebrate the Festival of Britain.
 This included a large marquee erected at the old Pentre Colliery estate.